-- (1) The dollar figures in this column represent the average of our actual results for the year ended December 31, 2012, and our results as adjusted to exclude the financial impact of the EUSA Acquisition and the sale of our women's health business, which transactions were not contemplated at the time the performance objectives were established.
+The dollar figures in this column represent the average of our actual results for the year ended December 31, 2012, and our results as adjusted to exclude the financial impact of the EUSA Acquisition and the sale of our women's health business, which transactions were not contemplated at the time the performance objectives were established.
 In this regard, our reported total revenues for 2012 were \$586.0 million, or \$553.0 million after giving effect to the foregoing adjustments.
-Likewise, our adjusted net income for 2012 was \$290.4 million (See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" in the 10-K), or \$284.0 million after giving effect to the foregoing adjustments.
-The actual results for the Xyrem year-over-year revenue bottle growth and Prialt revenue objectives were unaffected by the foregoing adjustments since those results were not impacted by either the EUSA Acquisition or the sale of our women's health business. - (2) The percentages in this column represent, for each quantitative objective, the weight of the quantitative objective, multiplied by the performance multiplier that corresponds to the actual achievement of such quantitative objective.
+Likewise, our adjusted net income for 2012 was \$290.4 million (see "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" on pages 70-71 of the 2012 10-K), or \$284.0 million after giving effect to the foregoing adjustments.
+The actual results for the Xyrem year-over-year revenue bottle growth and Prialt revenue objectives were unaffected by the foregoing adjustments since those results were not impacted by either the EUSA Acquisition or the sale of our women's health business.